ProVir/WebServiceSwift/README.md

 - [x] Simple storage on disk in package.
 Easy - add only engine and work!
 - [x] Support NetworkActivityIndicator on iOS (from 2.2).
 - [x] Thread safe (from 2.2).
-- [x] Responses with concrete type in completion handler closures.
+- [x] Responses with concrete type in completion handler closures (from 2.2).
-- [x] Providers for requests (have RequestProvider) for work with only concrete request.
+- [x] Providers for requests (have RequestProvider) for work with only concrete request (from 2.2).
 Used to indicate more explicit dependencies (DIP).
-- [x] MockEngine for temporary or test  response data without use real api engine.
+- [x] MockEngine for temporary or test  response data without use real api engine (from 2.2).
 - [ ] Simple HTTP Engine.